PhantomDestrier/E3PO/README.md

 2. Uniform Angular Steps: Both polar (vertical) and azimuthal (horizontal) angles are sampled uniformly, maintaining consistent angular steps.
 3. Aspect Ratio: The resulting image has an aspect ratio of 2:1, as the full 360-degree longitude is mapped to the width and 180-degree latitude to the height.
 4. Pixel Density: This method inherently causes pixel density to be non-uniform, with higher density near the poles and lower density near the equator.
+5. Tile-Based Streaming: In ERP, video tiles are often streamed based on the user’s current field of view (FOV).
+This means only the necessary portions of the video are downloaded and displayed at high resolution, while the rest might be of lower resolution or not loaded at all.